Mixed formulation of the Poisson equation with a block-preconditioner/solver # noqa

 f = 10 * ufl.exp(-((x[0] - 0.5) * (x[0] - 0.5) + (x[1] - 0.5) * (x[1] - 0.5)) / 0.02)

 We now declare the blocked bilinear and linear forms.
-The rows of a
+We use

 dx = ufl.Measure("dx", msh)